ApprenticeAI/frapy/docs/topics/broad-crawls.rst

 ================

 When doing broad crawls you are often only interested in the crawl rates you get and any errors found.
-These stats are reported by Scrapy when using the ``INFO`` log level.
+These stats are reported by Frapy when using the ``INFO`` log level.
 In order to save CPU (and log storage requirements) you should not use ``DEBUG`` log level when preforming large broad crawls in production.
 Using ``DEBUG`` level when developing your (broad) crawler may be